R1310328554/StructStracter/README.md

 # StructStracter
 Hi there , nice to meet you!
-This will help you to organize you project struct.
+This will help you to organize your projects' struct.